 Dealing With Disappointment When Friends Let You Down

 Over time, you established a trusting friendship with someone.
-You truly believed that your friend had your best interests at heart.
-When you've encountered a situation when friends let you down when you really believed they would have your back, you're left feeling shocked, sad, and disheartened.
+You spent time together, shared experiences and memories and maybe even personal issues and secrets.
+You truly believed that your friend had your best interests at heart and you trusted them with things that were important to you.
+When you've encountered a situation where friends let you down when you really believed they would have your back, you're left feeling shocked, sad, and disheartened.
 You're likely to spend time mulling over questions like, "How could my friend do this to me?" or "How could I have so badly misjudged their character?"

 Managing Your Feelings When Friends Let You Down

 It's normal to feel sad and disappointed for a short time when friends let you down, but it's unhealthy to let those feelings consume your thoughts for long periods of time.
 When a friend does something that hurts you, the first thing you need to do is allow yourself some time to process all of the emotions you currently feel.
 Try to breathe deeply and slowly and consider what has happened.
 Allow yourself to grieve for what you have lost, and while it may not be the relationship completely, it may be the level of trust you had or the vision of what you believed you had.

 Occasionally, you may run into a friendship that begins well and ends up toxic.
 But, in most cases, when friends let you down, it's not a complete disaster.
 Sometimes it is even less about what your friends did and more about how you perceive what they did.
 While they may have made a mistake or acted impulsively, it may not have been intentional.
 You will have to try to be objective in order to determine what actually happened and why.